 Students in midsize classes usually recognize that they can be seen easily by the instructor, and yet it's not uncommon for a few students to be off-task, use cell phones for texting, browse the Internet, or even fall asleep.
 In many midsize classrooms, instructors challenge students who appear to be off-task.
 The preferred method to keep students engaged is to offer interesting, intellectually stimulating material, and to involve students as actively as possible in the session.

 Like small classes, midsize classes retain a feeling of community, and with some effort, instructors can learn all of the students' names.
 The personal connection with the students is advisable because it generates a feeling of accountability among students and it enables an emotional relationship to the material and to the instructor that is conducive to learning.
-An online tool called eCommunity can provide instructors with color photographs of their students.

 Unlike large classes, where lecturing is sometimes the only mode of instruction, midsize classes are small enough to permit significant discussion among students, or between the students and the instructor.
 Crafting interesting and compelling discussion questions becomes a major component of an instructor's job in such classes.
 In general, try to pose problems and question your students constantly: ask about facts, interpretations, processes, applications, critique, comparisons, and evaluations.
 You may find that controversy also works well to provoke discussion.

 Assigned writing can be beneficial in midsize classes, and the assignment need not represent an undue grading burden on instructors.
 Consider requiring some low-stakes writing or informal writing that can be graded extremely quickly; this can be especially valuable if assigned often in the semester.